Adirondack Winter Traditions

 Winter Carnivals in the Adirondacks

-- Long Lake Winter Carnival offers a full day of winter fun on January 14th.
+- Long Lake Winter Carnival offers a full day of winter fun in January.
 Watch the snowmobile parade descend from the top of Mt.
 Sabattis, the coronation of the King and Queen of the Winter Carnival, cardboard box sled races, Ladies Fry Pan Toss, fireworks and more.

-- Raquette Lake Winter Carnival offers family fun February 18th, including the Lady's Fry Pan Toss, Snowshoe Relay, Snow Dodgeball, and Tug-o-War.
+- Raquette Lake Winter Carnival offers family fun in mid-February, including the Lady's Fry Pan Toss, Snowshoe Relay, Snow Dodgeball, and Tug-o-War.
 Don't miss Ice Golf on Raquette Lake!
 Warm up beside the bonfire and enjoy a fireworks display.

-- WinterFest in Indian Lake, slated for February 11-12th, promises a jam-packed weekend of Adirondack events.
-Enjoy a new addition to the festivies, the Winter Wonderland Craft Show.
+- WinterFest in Indian Lake, slated for February, promises a jam-packed weekend of Adirondack events.
+Enjoy a new addition to the festivities, the Winter Wonderland Craft Show.

 Join us this special season and discover all the fun and excitement of an Adirondack winter!